-Angela is an established family practitioner with extensive experience in all aspects of family law, particularly care work and ancillary relief.
+Angela is an established Court of Protection practitioner with extensive experience drawn from practising in all aspects of family law.

-For many years she specialised in declaratory relief involving decisions relating to capacity and with the advent of the Mental Capacity Act 2005 is well known for her work in the Court of Protection concerning health and welfare decision making for adults who lack capacity.
+For many years she specialised in declaratory relief involving decisions relating to capacity.
+Since the advent of the Mental Capacity Act 2005 she is well known for her focus on health and welfare decision-making for adults who lack capacity.

-She is an experienced mediator (Regents College SPC accredited) and she is frequently involved in dealing with matters through mediation whether as mediator for family, health and social care disputes or as counsel and many of her cases are resolved successfully without the need for judicial determination.
+She is an experienced mediator (Regents College SPC accredited) and chair of round table conferences.
+Many of her cases are resolved successfully through mediation whether as mediator or as counsel for family, health and social care disputes without the need for judicial determination.

 If you would like any further information regarding Angela Hodes’ practice, please contact her clerks or call +44 (0)20 7405 6114.